Join Team Philadelphia:

 About the Dash

-On Sunday, April 19, 2015, Gift of Life Donor Program will host the 20th Annual Dash for Organ and Tissue Donor Awareness at the Philadelphia Museum of Art.
+On Sunday, April 19, 2016, Gift of Life Donor Program held the 21st Annual Dash for Organ and Tissue Donor Awareness at the Philadelphia Museum of Art.
 The Donor Dash consists of 10K and 5K races, as well as a 3K walk.

 The first Donor Dash was held in 1996, drawing around 800 people.
 Now, 20 years later, the Donor Dash has grown to more than 12,000 people, coming together to celebrate those who have received transplants, remember the generosity of donors and to give hope to people who are still waiting.